Dawson-Pierce/brew-lab/README.md

 A MATLAB wrapper for target tracking applications using [BREW](https://github.com/Dawson-Pierce/brew).

-This package holds general dynamics models, different distributions, and filters that work together.
+This package holds general dynamics models, different models, and filters that work together.

 NOTE: This code is still in development and is in no way promised to perform to any specific standard.